Search Articles

 City, State

-Bear in mind that only payments for drugs that are covered by your plan count towards the out-of-pocket threshold.
+Bear in mind that only payments for drugs that are covered by your plan count toward the out-of-pocket threshold.
 Your premium and the portion of the drug cost that Medicare pays do not count toward reaching catastrophic coverage, either.
-Also, any help with paying for Medicare Part D costs that you receive from an employer health plan or other insurance does not count toward this limit.
+Also, any help with paying for Medicare Part D costs that you receive from an employer health plan or other insurance doesn't count toward this limit.

 Medicaid 101